Some surprisingly good life lessons

 A dragon cannot be killed with fire

-Imagine fire is the struggles we face in life, and the dragon is you.
+Imagine that fire is the struggle we face in life, and the dragon is you.

-Daenerys Targaryen, The Mother of Dragons, always finds a way to come out on top of even the most difficult situations.
-She has a unique way of surviving that mostly revolves around her unwaveringly positive mindset — she goes into every situation believing the outcome will be in her favour.
+Daenerys Targaryen, The Mother of Dragons, always finds a way to come out on top in even the most difficult of situations.
+She has a unique way of surviving that mostly revolves around her unwaveringly positive mindset — she enters into every situation believing the outcome will be positively in her favour.

 We are all strong, capable individuals in our own right.
-The global pandemic has proved this many times over, with millions of people finding a way to fight for survival, literally and metaphorically.
+The global pandemic proved this many times over with millions of people finding a way to fight for survival, literally and metaphorically.